What are the responsibilities and job description for the Record Specialist position at Harris County Sheriff's Office?

 - Provides information to the public, bonding companies, and other law enforcement agencies

-- Books additional or new charges on defendants
+- Books, additional or new charges against the defendants

 - Coordinates the transfer of inmates to and from the Harris County Jail system